Learning from Human Directional Corrections: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an approach which enables a robot to learn an objective function incrementally from human user's directional corrections.
-The directional corrections, applied by a human user at certain time steps during the robot's motion, can be any input correction as long as it points in a direction of improving the robot's current motion under an implicit objective function.
-The proposed learning method is based on the cutting plane technique, which only utilizes the direction of a correction to update the objective function guess.
-We establish the theoretical results to show the convergence of the learned objective function towards the implicit one.
-We demonstrate the effectiveness of the method using numerical simulations and two human-robot games.
-The results show the proposed method outperforms the state of the art, and that it enables a non-expert human user to teach a robot to learn an effective control objective function for satisfactory motion with few directional corrections.
+This paper has proposed a new method to enable a robot to learn an objective function from human directional corrections.
+A human directional correction can be any input change to the robot as long as it is in a direction that improves the robot's current motion relative to an implicit objective function.
+The proposed learning method only uses the direction of a correction to update the estimate of the objective function.
+The learning process is based on the cutting plane method and has straightforward geometric interpretations.
+We have established the theoretical results to show the convergence of the estimate of the objective function towards the true one induced by all human corrections.
+The proposed approach has been validated by numerical examples, a user study on two human-robot games, and a real-world quadrotor experiment.
+The results confirm the convergence and efficacy of the proposed method and show that the proposed method is significantly more effective (higher success rate), efficient/effortless (less correction needed), and potentially more accessible (fewer early wasted trials) than the state-of-the-art human-robot learning methods.